Bojohagur Duanasir

-Nearby summits and glaciers
+Nearby peaks and glaciers

 To the northwest of the Bojohaghur/Ultar massif is the huge pyramid of Shispare (7,611 m/24,970 ft).
-Along the southwest ridge of the massif are Hunza Peak and the striking rock spire of Bublimotin (Ladyfinger Peak).
+Along the southwest ridge of the massif are Hunza Peak and the striking rock spire of Ladyfinger Peak.

 The glaciers draining the slopes of the massif are (clockwise from north): the Ghulkin Glacier, the Gulmit Glacier, the Ahmad Abad Glacier, the Ultar Glacier, and the Hasanabad Glacier.
 (Many of these have other names as well.)